 As much as $6.7 trillion in additional collateral may be needed to satisfy new bank capital rules and swaps-clearing mandates, securities-industry consultant Finadium LLC said in December.
 Global bank regulations are compelling lenders to keep more cash and easy-to-liquidate investments on hand to protect against losses.
 That may boost demand for high-grade assets by $2 trillion to $4 trillion, according to an April 2012 report from the International Monetary Fund.

-Money managers such as New York-based BlackRock, the world’s largest asset manager, and Citadel LLC, the Chicago-based hedge-fund and securities firm run by Kenneth Griffin, have been voluntarily clearing swaps trades before today’s deadline at LCH.Clearnet Group Ltd., Intercontinental Exchange Inc. (ICE) and CME Group Inc. (CME), which run the three largest clearinghouses for the derivatives.
+Money managers such as New York-based BlackRock, the world’s largest asset manager, and Citadel LLC, the Chicago-based hedge-fund and securities firm run by Kenneth Griffin, have been voluntarily clearing swaps trades before today’s deadline at LCH.Clearnet Group Ltd., Intercontinental Exchange Inc. (ICE:US) and CME Group Inc. (CME:US), which run the three largest clearinghouses for the derivatives.

 In all, clearinghouses since 2009 have processed $24 trillion in notional value of trades between banks and their customers, according to the companies.
 Notional values don’t represent the actual money that has changed hands and are used to determine payment flows under swap contracts.

 LCH.Clearnet, the world’s largest interest-rate swap clearinghouse, accounts for more than $22 trillion of that total, the London-based company said last week.
 Intercontinental has processed $160 billion in cleared customer credit-default swaps, according to Brookly McLaughlin, a spokeswoman for the Atlanta-based exchange.

 Chicago-based CME Group, which doesn’t break out trades between a bank and its customer, lumping them in with contracts between two dealers, has processed $2 trillion, said spokeswoman Laurie Bischel.